RT-Thread/rt-thread/documentation/finsh/finsh.md

 /* Record 5 lines of history commands */
 #define FINSH_HISTORY_LINES 5

-/* Enable the use of the Tab key */
+/* Enable the use of symbol table */
 #define FINSH_USING_SYMTAB
 /* Turn on description */
 #define FINSH_USING_DESCRIPTION